praveer09/praveer09.github.io/_posts/2016-07-19-book-review-soft-skills.markdown

 ### Productivity
 > Amateurs sit and wait for inspiration, the rest of us just get up and go to work. - Stephen King, On
-> Writing: A Memoir of the Craft”
+> Writing: A Memoir of the Craft

 This is one section that gave me a lot of knowledge how to manage my time and become more productive.
 Some things that I learnt are: